momoso7/100-days-of-code/log.md

 **Thoughts**: This project is good to show how all pandas and pyplot functions that I have learnt can be used together.
 Also some nice insights from Datacamp's team in regards of what to observe when analysing data.

+### Day 96: 24 February 2021
+**Today's Progress**: Analysing reviews and apps data from android playstore

+**Thoughts**: Interesting stuffs, and I also encounter some problems that lead me to a few debugging.
+Sometimes, all you need to do is restart and refresh repeatedly!

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)